Christen Press: Manchester United (2020–2021)

 On September 9, 2020, Manchester United announced they had signed Press and her national team teammate Tobin Heath to one-year contracts.
 She made her debut on October 4 as a 77th minute substitute in a 3–0 victory over Brighton & Hove Albion.
 She scored her first goal for the club on October 18 as part of a 4–2 WSL victory away to West Ham United.
 On January 31, 2021, Press scored her second goal for the club in a 2–0 away victory against Everton.
 She scored during a 2–0 victory against West Ham United on March 27, 2021, the team's first match played at Old Trafford.
 On June 24, the club announced Press would leave upon the expiry of her contract at the end of the month.

-Angel City FC (2021–present)
+Angel City FC (2021–2025)

-On August 23, 2021, Racing Louisville traded the NWSL playing rights of Press to Angel City FC having acquired them in the 2020 NWSL Expansion Draft.
+On August 23, 2021, Racing Louisville FC traded the NWSL playing rights of Press to Angel City FC having acquired them in the 2020 NWSL Expansion Draft.
 In return they received Angel City's first-round pick in the 2022 NWSL Draft, $75,000 in allocation money and roster protection from Angel City in the 2021 NWSL Expansion Draft.
 She signed a two-year contract with an optional third year, reportedly worth a total of $700,000, making Press one of the highest-paid players in NWSL history.

+Press suffered an ACL injury in June 2022 in a NWSL match against Racing Louisville which required four surgeries to repair.
+She missed the entire 2023 season and returned to training with the Angel City senior team on June 11, 2024, 2 years to the day since she originally tore her ACL.
+Press made her return to the field 781 days after her injury on August 1, 2024 in a NWSL x Liga MX Femenil Summer Cup group stage match against the San Diego Wave.
+The match ended in a scoreless draw, and Press converted her penalty kick in the ensuing shootout, which Angel City won.
+On October 12, 2024, Press came on as a second-half substitute against the North Carolina Courage and scored her first regular season goal for Angel City since she tore her ACL, a match that ultimately ended in a draw.
+This match also marked the 100th appearance in the NWSL regular season for Press.

+On January 17, 2025, Press and Angel City agreed to a new one-year contract through the 2025 NWSL season.

+Press announced her retirement from playing professionally on October 15, 2025.
+Reflecting on Press' significance to the club, Angel City CEO Julie Uhrman said “Christen retires as one of the most decorated and respected forwards in U.S. soccer history, a pioneer whose legacy is woven into the very fabric of our club.
+As Angel City’s first signing, Christen’s contributions to the club have been unparalleled."